pu2clr/SI4735/README.md

 ## About the SI4732 and SI4735

-The SI4732-A10 and SI4735-D60 are DSP radio receiver IC from Silcon Labs.
-It has great performance on AM (LW/MW/SW) and local FM station. __It is important to note that the engineers and programmers at Silicon Labs did an excellent job by implementing all the internal resources in this IC family.
-This library implements just the interface  that allows you to use the SI473X resources with and Arduino based board controller__.
+The SI4732-A10 and SI4735-D60 are DSP radio receivers IC from Silcon Labs.
+They have great performance on AM, SSB (LW/MW/SW) and  FM (VHF) from 64 to 108 MHz. __It is important to note that the engineers and programmers at Silicon Labs did an excellent job by implementing all the internal resources in this IC family.
+This library implements just the interface  that allows you to use the SI473X resources with  Arduino based board controller__.
 The SI473X can be programmed by sending commands and getting responses.
 You can control it via a microcontroller like Arduino using I2C communication protocol.
 To make the SI473X perform an action, the microcontroller has to send a set of bytes (command and arguments) that the device interprets and executes the given command.

 <BR>